artie-l/pump-probe-experiment-control/README.md

 3. Change its content (within the `( )`) to the **full names** of the Delay lines, enclosed in `''` and separated by coma.
     * If you are using only one delay line, the `DelayLines` variable should be defined as `DelayLines = ('full_delay_line_name', )`
 4. Save and close the `gui_variables.py` file (Ctrl + S)
-5. Uncomment lines 130 to 141 in `tools_initialization.py`
+5. Uncomment lines 142 to 145 in `tools_initialization.py`
-6. Replace `XPS_web_ip` (do not remove the `''` inside the parentheses) by the IP address used to acess the XPS web-interface.
+6. Replace `XPS_web_ip`on line 143 (do not remove the `''` inside the parentheses) by the IP address used to acess the XPS web-interface.
 7. Run the code.

-If
+If you see no message printed in the console, it means that the connection to the XPS was established correctly.
+Now we will modify the DelayLine class:

+1. Replace the `XPS_web_ip` on line 15 by the by the IP address used to acess the XPS web-interface.
+2. Uncomment the lines 149 to 152
+3. Re-run the script
+4. Check in the XPS web-interface if the position of the delay-line has been changed to 25 mm

+If you have no errors, and delay line moved, congratulations.
+You can now use the software!

+# How to launch the software

+Normally, the program launch could be done in the two ways:

+1. By double-clicking the `Manip Control.cmd`.
+  * If this does not work, check if the python was added to the SYSTEM path: [Here is the guide](https://geek-university.com/python/add-python-to-the-windows-path/)
+2. By executing the `main.py` within the IDE (Spyder for example)

+# What to be changed in the future

+1.
+2.
+3.